fledge-iot/fledge-filter-asset/docs/index.rst

          - DP_DICT

     Note: Datapoint types are case insensitive.

+  - **split**: This action will allow to split an asset into multiple assets.

   - **flatten**: This action will flatten nested datapoint structure to single level.